rstats-on-nix/daily_cran/readme.md

-# Recurrent snapshots of CRAN for nixpkgs
+# Dated snapshots of CRAN for nixpkgs

 ## Intro